Why M-dwarf flares have limited impact on the atmospheric evaporation of sub-Neptunes and Earth-sized planets: Discussion

 \subsection{Simulations with realistic flare time series}

-The results presented so far are based on the implicit assumption that the atmospheric relaxation times in response to a flare are shorter than the average interval between distinct flares.
-This assumption implies that the outflowing atmosphere reaches a steady state before the next flare occurs.
-However, our simulations indicate that the atmosphere may take several hours to relax after the most energetic flares (see Fig.~\ref{fig:t_Mdot}).
-Consequently, the assumption that flares can be treated independently may not always hold true.
+The results presented thus far are based on the implicit assumption that atmospheric relaxation times in response to a flare are shorter than the average interval between distinct flares.
+This implies that the outflowing atmosphere reaches a steady state before the onset of the next flare.
+However, our simulations indicate that the atmosphere may take several hours to relax following the most energetic flares (see Fig.~\ref{fig:t_Mdot}).
+Consequently, the assumption that flares can be treated independently may not always hold.

-This is especially pertinent in the high-activity case, where the flaring rate is high.
-For a star in the low-activity regime, the average time interval between low-energy flares (i.e., $E\approx 10^{30-31}$~ergs, see Fig.~\ref{fig:DMM_rel_integ}) is approximately $10-30$~hours.
-This interval is of the same order as the relaxation time, which is about 5 hours at $a=0.01$~AU and around 40 hours at $a=0.36$~AU.
+This is especially relevant in the high-activity case, where the flaring rate is elevated.
+For a star in the low-activity regime, the average time interval between low-energy flares (i.e., $E \approx 10^{30-31}$erg; see Fig.\ref{fig:DMM_rel_integ}) is approximately $10$--$30$~hours.
+This interval is of the same order as the atmospheric relaxation time, which is about $5$ hours at an orbital separation of $0.01$ AU and approximately $40$ hours at $0.36$ AU.
 Thus, for a star in this activity regime, it is reasonable to assume that flares can be treated independently.
-In the following, we will focus on the high-activity case.
+In the following, we focus on the high-activity phase for the sub-Neptune, for which the cumulative mass loss is expected to be much higher compared to the Earth-like planet.

 To test a more realistic scenario, we construct a template flare time series by sequentially appending multiple flares.
-Each flare energy is randomly selected from the input FFD, and the flare contrast is constructed as described in \S\ref{sec:method}.
+Each flare energy is randomly selected from the input FFD, and the flare contrast is constructed as described in Sect.~\ref{sec:method}.
 The total duration of the time series is set to 100 days, ensuring that the distribution of flare energies is adequately sampled over the entire range from $10^{27}$ to $10^{36}$ erg.
 The resulting time series is illustrated in Fig.~\ref{fig:series}.
 We note that for this procedure to be robust, it is necessary to conduct multiple simulations with different random realizations of the time series.